bhattibytes/Catwalk/README.md

   to run two separate terminals and run these scripts for the server and client sides respectively
   1) `npm run dev` (Server side development w/ nodemon)
   2) `npm run dev:react` (Client side development w/ React)

+  **Testing** For this application the framework used for testing is Jest along with the Enzyme Library.
+Testing can be performed by running the following command in a separate terminal by typing.
+  `npm test`  <br />

 ## Primary Technologies
 - React